 - Request that records from a provider or facility be provided to the Student Health Center.

-There is no charge for copying health records to be released to the patient or to the patient's medical provider for as long as the medical records exists (medical records are kept for 10 years and then destroyed).
+There is no charge for copying health records to be released to the patient or to the patient's medical provider for as long as the medical records exist (medical records are kept for 10 years and then destroyed).
 You can expect your records to be sent to the requesting clinic within 3 business days.

 The medical director or her designee reviews and approves all requests for medical records prior to the release of copies of those records.
 No medical information is released to anyone outside of the Student Health Center without written and/or verbal authorization from the patient except under those circumstances as defined by RCW 70.02.050.